Dentists and Dental Intern’s Preferences of Root Canal Treatment with Restoration Versus Extraction then Implant-Supported Crown Treatment Plan

 Mohammad Alwadani1, Mohammed H. Mashyakhy2, Amr Jali1, Arwa O. Hakami3, Ahmed Areshi4, Abdlelah A. Daghriri4, Fawzia I. Shaabi2, Mohammed M. Al Moaleem2, *

 1 Ardah and Sabia General Hospital, Ministry of Health, Jazan, Saudi Arabia

 2 Department of Prosthetic Dental Science, College of Dentistry, Jazan University, Jazan, Saudi Arabia

-3 Private Practice, Jazan, SA
+3 Private Practice, Jazan, Saudi Arabia

 4 Armed Forces Hospitals, Southern Region, Khamis Mushait, Saudi Arabia